 Free chocolate pudding every… single… night!
 Should we really elaborate?
 This alone makes Tasman Bay Backpackers one of our favourite hostels in Nelson.
 And the competition in New Zealand’s sunniest town is tough.
 But with spot-on facilities, a well-maintained hostel, fun staff and great clientele, it deserves it spot on the top.

 Check Tasman Bay Backpackers out!

-The Harry Potter themed hostel is a flashpacker by definition.
+The Harry Potter-themed hostel is a flashpacker by definition.
 No bunk beds, large rooms, awesome facilities, central location and even serviced laundry.
 Owned and operated by a passionate international couple, the hostel is our top choice in the great city of Dunedin.

 Themed hostels are a big thing in the South Island and Christchurch has its share of it with Jailhouse hostel.
 You guessed it, Jailhouse is an old jail converted into a hostel.
 Don’t worry, there is no warden and no curfew in effect.
-Jailhouse has such a unique feel that is won a spot on our most unique backpackers hostel in New Zealand list.
+Jailhouse has such a unique feel that is won a spot on our most unique backpacker hostel in New Zealand list.